jupyter-widgets/widget-cookiecutter/{{cookiecutter.github_project_name}}/README.md

     $ pip install -e .
     $ jupyter nbextension install --py --symlink --user {{ cookiecutter.python_package_name }}
     $ jupyter nbextension enable --py --user {{ cookiecutter.python_package_name }}

-The project also contains a conda recipe.
-The resulting conda package can be installed with the `conda install` command.
-Unlike when installing from pypi, the notebook extension is automatically enabled.